gorango/ai-tool-retriever/README.md

 pnpm add ai-tool-retriever @xenova/transformers
 ```

+> **Note:** `@xenova/transformers` is a `peerDependency`.
+It is required for the default in-memory functionality.
+Advanced users who provide their own custom vector store do not need to install it and can safely ignore any peer dependency warnings from the package manager.

 ### Quick Start

 The first time you use the retriever, it will download and cache the embedding model (`~260MB`).
 This is a one-time operation.